 Likewise the turtles are depicted as seething mini-Hulks with the strength to hurl rival ninjas through speeding subway trains.
 Raphael and pals are massive, sweating, muscle lumps apparently running on the Unreal Engine.
 Splinter is positively Cronenbergian and Shredder looks like Michael Bay's Megatron cosplaying as a Predator.
-All this ugliness directly informs the film's one saving grace - the fights are blocked like a Donnie Yen movie.
+All this ugliness directly informs the film's one saving grace - the fights are blocked like someone's watched a Donnie Yen movie.
 Liebesman shoots low and wide on full-contact between a menagerie of McFarlane Movie Maniacs.
-CG stunt work is experienced in sustained, sideslipped takes that emphasise impact with grinding, mechanical noise.
+CG stunt work is experienced in sustained, side-slipped takes that emphasise impact with grinding, mechanical noise.
 The animated delivery in Ninja Turtles' action scenes may undermine any real sense of danger but I appreciated the effort.

 Wednesday, 22 October 2014